jruby/warbler/README.txt

 = Warbler

 Warbler is a gem to make a .war file out of a Rails project.
-The intent is to provide a minimal, flexible, ruby-like, way to bundle up all of your application files for deployment to a Java application server.
+The intent is to provide a minimal, flexible, ruby-like way to bundle up all of your application files for deployment to a Java application server.

 Warbler provides a sane set of out-of-the box defaults that should allow most Rails applications without external gem dependencies (aside from Rails itself) to assemble and Just Work.

+Warbler bundles JRuby and the Goldspike servlet for dispatching requests to your application inside the java application server, and assembles all jar files in WARBLER_HOME/lib/*.jar into your application.
+No external dependencies are downloaded.

 == Getting Started